tkhq/sdk/examples/with-federated-passkeys/README.md

 ```

 This command will run a NextJS app on port 3000.
 If you navigate to http://localhost:3000 in your browser, you can follow the prompts to create a sub-organization and private key for the newly created sub-organization.

+### Testing passkey prompts on real mobile devices

+The easiest way to test this demo on mobile is through ngrok:
+* Install by following the instruction here: https://dashboard.ngrok.com/get-started/setup
+* Open a new tunnel to port 3000: `ngrok http 3000`
+* Update `NEXT_PUBLIC_RPID` to the ngrok domain (e.g. `372b-68-203-12-187.ngrok-free.app`)
+* Now visit the ngrok URL on your mobile device